opensafely-core/airlock/DEVELOPERS.md

 ```
 just job-server/remove-releases workspace
 ```
+## Running a custom job-server build

+This is useful to test against an development version of job-server.

+1. Build the prod image in your job-server checkout: `just docker/build prod`
+2. `export JOB_SERVER_IMAGE=job-server`

+Now the configure and run command will use the local job-server image, rather than the published one.

 ## Undoing

-To use the dev logins, comment out the `AIRLOCK_API_*` lines in .env.
-To point to a different job-server instance, edit the values in .env.
-To reset it to point to local job-server instance, you can re-run the setup command above.
+To go back to normal, you can use `just job-server/stop`.
+This will comment out the `AIRLOCK_API_*` lines in .env.  `just job-server/run` will uncomment them.

 ## Cleaning up